CamilleSouvigny/CamilleSouvigny/Customer_segmentation/README.md

-# Customer Segmentation using clustering methods
+# Customer Segmentation using unsepervised learning

 ## Streaming platform Teen Comedy release Case Study

-A streaming platform is releasing an new comedy teen movie and wants to understand the market audience for finance and marketing purposes (Media budget, CRM strategy ...).
+A streaming platform is releasing an new comedy teen movie and wants to understand the market audience for finance and marketing purposes (Media budget, CRM/marketing strategy ...).
-The analysis scope is subscibers that watched at least 1 comedy teen movie (TC) in the last 3 years.
+The analysis scope concerns subscibers that watched at least 1 comedy teen movie (TC) in the last 3 years.

-I simulated viewing behaviours for 10k subscribers :
+I simulated viewing behaviours for 100k subscribers :

 - SUBSCRIBER_ID, # User_ID
 - SENIORITY_IN_TC, # Number of days since first TC watched